AndyVN2000/vampire-survivor-like/README.md

 - Health
 - Can lose health
 - Chases the player [DONE]
-- Deals collision damage to player
+- Deals collision damage to player [DONE]

 Player
-- Health
+- Health [DONE]
-- Can lose health
+- Can lose health [DONE]
+- Game over when health reaches 0
 - Can auto-attack

 User Interface